-Yes, You Can Be Fired for Getting COVID-19
+A Hidden COVID-19 Risk Factor: Your Boss

 “Employers have gotten smart, and they don’t say, ‘I’m firing you because you’re asking for too many accommodations,’” says Jenna M. Rangel, a plaintiff’s employment lawyer in California.
 Instead, employees might start to be treated unfairly relative to others, or their previously stellar performance might suddenly be deemed lackluster.

-America’s approach to sick leave means that, without adequate protections, infected people will have little choice but to go to work.
 So, what if you’re soon forced to go back into the office, and in doing so, you get exposed to the virus and fall sick?
 Your main recourse is a worker’s compensation claim.
 But a successful worker’s comp claim rests on showing that you caught the coronavirus at work—something that can be nearly impossible to prove, says Michael Duff, a law professor at the University of Wyoming.
 Because of this difficulty, some states have gone so far as to create “presumptions” that if a worker contracts COVID-19, it can be presumed to be work-related, without the worker providing any proof.
 But most states don’t have these presumptions.

 This assortment of porous leave laws contributes to the unequal way Americans experience the pandemic, and sickness in general.
 Before the pandemic, low-income workers were already less likely to have paid sick leave.
 When people get fired because of a sickness or disability, they can go months without a job, especially in this economy.
 That, in of itself, can further harm health: Medical bills might be unaffordable, but a major element of why people go bankrupt after illness is lost wages.
 One recent paper estimated that among Americans aged 50 to 59 with health insurance, annual earnings decline by 19 percent on average over the first three years after a hospital admission, and they don’t recover for at least four more.